Kernix13/pre-code-formatter/README.md

 2. Single quotes and double quotes are fine
 3. Template literals: I am putting the code in a template literal so adding a template literal inside is not easy (see example in `input.js`).
 I had to use a simple RegEx and it has to be a single line template literal.
-4. I can't seem to select numbers without an extreme number of empty span tags.
+4. I can't seem to select numbers without an extreme number of empty code tags.

 **PHP**: